-Are you struggling with a cold or sickness and are afraid to take medication because you are breastfeeding your baby?
+Are you struggling with a cold or sickness and are afraid to take medication because you are breastfeeding?

 Having a cold at any time in your life can be miserable, but treating one while nursing is a unique experience.
-Every single thing you put in your body has the potential to affect your baby — we know that can be nerve-wracking.
+Every single thing you put in your body has the potential to affect your baby.